-Teslin is located at Historic Milepost 804 on the Alaska Highway, 163 miles northwest of Watson Lake and 111 miles south of Whitehorse.
+Teslin is located at Historic Milepost 804 on the Alaska Highway, 163 miles northwest of Watson Lake and 111 miles southeast of Whitehorse.

 Visitor Information: Village of Teslin.

-Visitor services in Teslin include dining, lodging, gas/diesel and camping at the year-round Yukon Motel & Lakeshore RV Park (RV Park is open summers-only) and the Nisutlin Trading Post (open year-round) with grocery, fast foods, ATM, gas/diesel/propane and small motel.
-Camping north of town at the Timber Point Campground, phone 867-390-2624 or email and Teslin Lake Yukon Government Campground.
+The Nisutlin Trading Post (open year-round) has grocery, fast foods, ATM, gas/diesel/propane and small motel.
+Camping north of town at the Timber Point Campground and Teslin Lake Yukon Government Campground.

 - Yukon Wildlife Gallery displayed at the Yukon Motel has an impressive display of Yukon wildlife.